jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 - changing techniques/tools is evolution. changing tools is technological evolution.

 We weren't the first species to live on Earth and we probably won't be the last.
-Life has survived billions of years without depending on any one species.
+Life has survived billions of years without depending on any species.
 There's nothing special about any creature.
-We each survive and thrive according to the same rules of evolution.
+We each survive and thrive according to the same laws of evolution.

-Life needs evolution because the Universe is a hostile place.
+Life needs evolution because the Universe is a hostile place that's.
 It's always changing; mountains fall apart, volcanoes erupt, stars emit radiation, heat is lost, waves wash away shorelines.
 To respond to the ever changing environment, Life must evolve a never ending stream of new species.

 Those who survive do so because their combination of attributes gives them an edge.
 But, as the Universe inevitably changes, some traits lose their advantage.
-Thus, evolution is a constant race to harvest resources faster than the Universe is taking them away.
-Individuals bring their all everyday, because none knows if their list of adaptions will win enough races to stay alive.
+Thus, while evolution is a constant race to harvest resources as efficiently as possible, no one ever knows if their list of adaptions are good enough to keep them alive.
+That's why pain hurts so much; Life is telling individuals to change their behavior and try something else before it's too late.

-Evolution has these requirements:
+Evolution has these laws:

  - No species survives forever.
  - All lifeforms have a common ancestry.